Trans-Atlantic Passenger Liners

 In 1911 the White Star Line premiered the first of a super-giant class of luxury liners – the RMS Olympic.
 She was followed by a sister ship, the RMS Titanic, in 1912, and a third sister, the RMS Britannic, in 1915.
 The Olympic class had a gross tonnage of between 45 and 48,000 tons, and a length of 882 feet.
 While everyone knows the Titanic story, her sister Britannic never served as a passenger liner.
 Requisitioned by the British government as a hospital ship during World War One, the Britannic sank in 1916 after colliding with a German mine in the Aegean Sea.
 Of the three, only the Olympic reliably soldiered on until she was finally withdrawn from service and scrapped, 1935-1937.

-Other famous vessels followed in the 1920’s – the Île de France, the SS Bremen, the SS Europa to name a few – and the 1930’s saw the arrival of the RMS Queen Elizabeth and RMS Queen Mary, the Normandie, a second RMS Mauretania and others.
+Other famous vessels followed in the 1920s – the Île de France, the SS Bremen, the SS Europa, to name a few – and the 1930s saw the arrival of the RMS Queen Elizabeth and RMS Queen Mary, the Normandie, a second RMS Mauretania, and others.

-Jumping past World War Two and the 1940’s (though there were some passenger ships launched in the second half of the decade) the 1950’s saw an end to the Golden Age with the arrival of the SS United States and the SS Andrea Doria.
-The latter sank in 1956 after colliding with the Stockholm; among ships answering the rescue call and taking off over 700 survivors was the Île de France.
-The Stockholm survived the collision with the Andrea Doria and sailed on for decades under several more names and owners.
-Today she’s known as the MV Astoria, but is tied up at a pier in Rotterdam, Netherlands, She is expected to be scrapped in 2024, ending a 75 year career.
+Jumping past World War Two and the 1940s (though there were some passenger ships launched in the second half of the decade), the 1950s saw an end to the Golden Age with the arrival of the SS United States and the SS Andrea Doria.
+The latter sank in 1956 after colliding with the Stockholm; among the ships answering the rescue call and taking off over 700 survivors was the Île de France.

 The Radio Room